Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-02-24-Linux_Compile.md

 ------------------------------------Installing the Dependencies-----------------------------------------
 $ sudo yum groupinstall 'Development Tools'

-**If you need more dependencies after the above command, Don't worry, Just install what you need.** yum install ~~~~
+**If you need more dependencies after the above command, Do not worry, Just install what you need.** yum install ~~~~

 **In my case.
 I installed more besides "Development Tools"  as follows **